juliakay/book-reviews/Naked-Statistics-Wheelan.md

-# Naked Statistics by Charles Wheelan
+# Naked Statistics by Charles Wheelan - Notes, Summary, and Some Additional Thoughts

 ##### Table of Contents
 [Chapter 1](#chapter1)